-From 1990 until today, the only team I could have picked in the entire NHL that has been worse overall than the Edmonton Oilers is the New York Islanders…the other orange and blue dynasty of the 1980’s… The irony…
+From 1990 until today, the only NHL team I could have picked from that entire 21 team league which has been worse overall with less success than the Edmonton Oilers is the New York Islanders…the other orange and blue dynasty of the 1980’s… The irony…

 My name is Stephen Harris and I am struggling as an Edmonton Oiler fanatic junkie.